zauberware/rails-devise-graphql/README.md

 Start defining your abilities under `app/models/aility.rb`.

 ### 10. Rails Admin
-To access the data of your application you can access the [rails_admin](https://github.com/sferik/rails_admin) dashboard under route `/admin`.
-It's currently only allowed for users with role superadmin.
+To access the data of your application you can access the [rails_admin](https://github.com/sferik/rails_admin) dashboard under route `http://0.0.0.0:3000/admin`.
+Access is currently only allowed for users with superadmin role.

 If you want to give your admin interface a custom branding you can override sass variables or write your own css under `app/assets/stylesheets/rails_admin/custom`.

+Change rails_admin settins under `config/initializers/rails_admin.rb`.

+### 11. I18n
+This app has the default language `en` and already set a secondary language `de`.
+We included the [rails-i18n](https://github.com/svenfuchs/rails-i18n) to support other languages out of the box.
+Add more languages under `config/initializers/locale.rb`.

+#### Setting locale
+To switch locale just append `?locale=de` at the end of your url.

+#### Devise
+For devise we use [devise-i18n](https://github.com/tigrish/devise-i18n) to support other languages.

+Change translations under `config/locales/devise`.
+If you want to support more languages install them with `rails g devise:i18n:locale fr`. (<-- installs French)

+#### Rails Admin
+To get translations for rails admin out of the box we use [rails_admin-i18n](https://github.com/starchow/rails_admin-i18n).

+#### Testing Locales
+How to test your locale files and how to find missing one read [this](https://github.com/svenfuchs/rails-i18n#testing-your-locale-file).

+### 12. HTTP Authentication
+For your staging environment we recommend to use a HTTP Auth protection.
+To enable it set env var `IS_HTTP_AUTH_PROTECTED` to `true`.

+Set user with `HTTP_AUTH_USER` and password with `HTTP_AUTH_PASSWORD`.

+We enable HTTP auth currently for all controllers.
+The `ApplicationController` class includes the concern `HttpAuth`.
+Feel free to change it.

-### 11. Testing
+### 13. Testing

 We are using the wonderful framework [rspec](https://github.com/rspec/rspec).
 The testsuit also uses [factory_bot_rails](https://github.com/thoughtbot/factory_bot_rails) for fixtures.